mpytel/piGenCode/README.md

 **piGenCode** provides commands like germSeed, genCode, syncCode, rmGC, and reorderSeeds for managing the workflow.
 The system supports distributed file placement, allowing generated files to be placed in any directory structure while maintaining precise tracking and cleanup capabilities.

+**Enhanced syncCode** includes powerful Auto-Creation capabilities that can automatically generate piSeed files for existing Python code, making it easy to integrate legacy codebases or manually created files into the piGenCode ecosystem.

 ## Table of Contents

 - [piGenCode](#pigencode)